Think you have some quirky gambling superstitions? (Trust us, they’re quirky.) You have nothing on our Las Vegas visitors from China.

 Many Chinese gamblers are into feng shui.
 The west side of a room (or casino), for example, or somewhere you can see a door, are considered good luck based upon this ancient philosophy.

-A famous example of the importance of feng shui to gamblers is when the MGM Grand had to change its entrance, one that formerly forced customers to walk through the mouth of a lion, deemed to be very bad mojo by players from Asia.
+A famous example of the importance of feng shui to gamblers is when the MGM Grand had to change its entrance, one that formerly forced customers to walk through the mouth of a lion (actually, under its chin, but close enough), deemed to be very bad mojo by players from Asia.

 3. Be An “Innie”